balajraj/troop_allocation/README.md

 * The troop strategy can be AERIAL or GROUND .
 If AERIAL is choosen more troops are allocated for the archers and if GROUND is choosen more troops are allocated to swordsmen/spearmen.
 # Futuer enhancements
  * Right now the library only supports three types of soldiers but this design can be extended to support more types in the future.
- * Also the assumeption is made that user calls the constructor with some weights, there can be helpful libraray methods can be predefined with  example weight functions in future.
+ * Also the assumption is made that user calls the constructor with some weights, there can be helpful libraray methods can be predefined with  example weight functions in future.
 # Running the code
  ```mvn clean package```